Recreational Vehicle (RV) Manufacturing Trends

-Chassis a major inventory category: The chassis is the base frame of the vehicle along with wheels, engine, and transmission.
+Major Inventory Category: A chassis is the base frame of the vehicle along with wheels, engine, and transmission.
 In some cases, the chassis may include the cab and steering mechanisms as well.
-While one of the most significant portions of the cost of RVs, chassis are not necessarily the most valuable category in liquidation.
+While one of the most significant portions of the cost of RVs, chassis are not necessarily the most valuable category in a liquidation.
 Appraisers must analyze supply and demand for each particular platform to estimate recoveries.
 For example, in the current market, Freightliner Class A chassis are still in demand regardless of sales trending down year-to-date for Class A product.
 Lenders should be aware that modified chassis have limited value in a liquidation scenario.

 Financing assumptions are important: With the exception of towables, most manufacturers are typically not making vehicles to stock; rather, they are manufacturing based on independent dealers’ orders.
 This means that, in a liquidation, units would continue to sell through this channel.
 Dealers typically purchase units with floor plan financing.
 According to the Commercial Finance Association, this means a distributor or dealer accepts shipment of merchandise from a manufacturer by borrowing funds from a finance company, bank, or manufacturer captive.
 Repayment terms are linked to the sale of the merchandise (pay-as-sold) or according to a schedule (scheduled pay).